chrislabarge/chrislabarge/content/posts/bold-italic-tmux.md

 ---
-title: "Bold + Italic in TMUX"
+title: "Bold + Italic Font in TMUX"
+description: "A Guide to get bold and italic font styles working Vim/NeoVim running within a TMUX session, from a GNOME terminal shell."
 date: 2020-03-28T18:30:21-05:00
 draft: false
 img: 'bold.png'
+imgAlt: "A Page screen shot of my local work environment showcasing Bold and Italic fonts"
+tags:
+ - Vim
+ - TMUX
+ - Coding
+ - Development Tools
 ---

 You have just installed a hip new font face for programming. 🤙